radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/getting-started/05-studio-editors.md

 #### Create Dedicated Reports

-All reports available in Brainwave Identity GRC are located in the `/reports` subdirectory of your audit project.
+All reports available in Identity Analytics are located in the `/reports` subdirectory of your audit project.
 Reports are sorted according to whether they are related to navigation or to data analysis.
 Reports have the extension: `.rptdesign`.

 Dedicated reports may be created either by performing an operation to copy/paste an existing report in the file view of the project, or through the wizard to create new reports.
 Dedicated reports must be located in the `/custom` subdirectory of the `/reports` directory of your project.